Dmitriy Bunin Author of Frames X UI kit

 We've curated fonts featuring the most practical and distinctive text symbols.
 These typefaces offer a wide range of unique characters so that you can try them out.

-2. Noto Sans Symbols - Google's font with broad Unicode support.
+2. Noto Sans Symbols - Google's font with broad Unicode symbols support

 3. Segoe UI Symbol - Microsoft's symbol-rich font.

-4. DejaVu Sans - Open-source font with many unique glyphs.
+4. DejaVu Sans - Open-source font with many unique symbols.

 5. Code2000 - Extensive symbol set.